phidatahq/phidata/README.md

 ## ✨ What is phidata?

 Phidata is an open source toolkit for building AI products.

-It provides a paved-path for building AI products by giving you pre-built AI Apps that you can run locally using docker or deploy to AWS.
+It provides a paved-path for building AI products using pre-built AI Apps that you can run locally using docker or deploy to AWS.

 ## 🎖 Use it to build